-Assistance Animals must be accompanied by the Partner, properly restrained on a leash and remain in close proximity to the Partner, whenever the animal is outside the Partner's room/residence.
+Assistance Animals must be accompanied by the Partner, properly restrained on a leash or in an enclosure and remain under control in close proximity to the Partner, whenever the animal is outside the Partner's room.
+To the extent possible, the animal should be unobtrusive to other individuals and the learning, living, and working environments.